Russia’s Shcherbakova wins women’s short program at worlds

-STOCKHOLM, Sweden (AP) — Anna Shcherbakova, Russia’s three-time national champion, won the free skate Wednesday at the World Figure Skating Championships.
+STOCKHOLM, Sweden (AP) — The expected was seeing two Russians and a Japanese woman in the top three after the short program at the World Figure Skating Championships.

+Less predictable was the two American skaters, helped by the struggles of other contenders, putting the United States in range of the maximum three berths at next year’s Olympics.

+Anna Shcherbakova, Russia’s three-time national champion, won the free skate Wednesday.
 Shcherbakova’s balletic performance flowed in a way none of the other competitors managed.
 Her triple lutz-triple loop combination was the most difficult of any tried, and she wore a huge smile leaving the ice.

+“I am most satisfied with my combination, it was the hardest jump in my program and the most important one,” Shcherbakova said.

-Her 81.00 points placed her early two points ahead of Japan’s Rika Kihira, whose score was damaged by two under-rotated jumps, including a triple axel that only one other skater hit in the short program.
+Her 81.00 points placed her nearly two points ahead of Japan’s Rika Kihira, whose score was damaged by two under-rotated jumps, including a triple axel that only one other skater hit in the short program.

 That was Russia’s Elizaveta Tuktamysheva, whose last appearance at worlds came when she won it in 2015.